facosta73/facosta73/README.md

 - 👋 Hi, I’m @facosta73

-- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Python
+- 🌱 Curiosity-driven and with a collaborative spirit, I am always open to new challenges.

-- 📫 How to reach me: facosta73@hotmail.com,
+- 📫 How to reach me: facosta73@gmail.com, facosta73@hotmail.com
 https://www.linkedin.com/in/federicofranciscoacostacastro

 <!---